 Heart of the Valley, Inc. (HOV) is a private 501(c)(3) non-profit animal shelter located in Bozeman and serving the Gallatin and Madison Valleys.
 Our primary service territory encompasses Gallatin and Madison Counties including Bozeman, Belgrade, Manhattan, Three Forks, Big Sky, West Yellowstone.
-HOV also has contracts to serve as an impound facility for animal control officers for Gallatin County, City of Bozeman, City of Belgrade and the Town of Manhattan.
+HOV also has contracts to serve as stray holding facility for animal control officers for Gallatin County, City of Bozeman, City of Belgrade and the Town of Manhattan.

 HOV is an open admission shelter; we accept any dog or cat brought to the shelter.
 In addition to adoption services, we also provide a number of programs designed to support our community, helping to bring people and pets together.
 We offer humane education programming for children, canine training classes and behavioral consultations, micro-chipping, ID tags, and a no cost spay and neuter assistance program (SNAP) for feral and semi-feral cats.